ImanovFuad/Python/Usage-examples.md

     ('2013-09-14 17:00:00+0','Clear')
     ('2013-09-14 20:00:00+0','Clouds')

-The _Forecaster_ class provides a few convenience methods to inspect the weather forecasts in a human-friendly fashion.
+The ``Forecaster`` class provides a few convenience methods to inspect the weather forecasts in a human-friendly fashion.
 You can - for example - ask for the GMT time boundaries of the weather forecast data:

     # When in time does the forecast begin?
     >>> fc.when_starts()                                  # UNIX GMT time
     1379090800L
-    >>> fc.when_starts('iso')                             # ISO 8601
+    >>> fc.when_starts('iso')                             # ISO8601
     '2013-09-13 16:46:40+00'

     # ...and when will it end?
     >>> fc.when_ends()                                    # UNIX GMT time
     1379902600L
-    >>> fc.when_ends('iso')                               # ISO 8601
+    >>> fc.when_ends('iso')                               # ISO8601
     '2013-09-23 02:16:40+00'

-In example, you can ask the _Forecaster_ object to tell which is the weather forecast for a specific point in time.
-You can specify this time using UNIXtime, an ISO8601-formatted string or a Pythone _datetime.datetime_ object (all times must are handled as GMT):
+In example, you can ask the ``Forecaster`` instance to tell which is the weather forecast for a specific point in time.
+You can specify this time using a UNIX timestamp, an ISO8601-formatted string or a Python ``datetime.datetime`` object (all times must will be handled as GMT):

     # Tell me the weather for tomorrow at this hour
     >>> from datetime import datetime